Yongjiao/Travel-Connection/README.md

 ###What app can do now:
 1.login with OpenID<br />
-2.Rating others without any limitation.
+2.Rating others without any spam prevention.
 (You need type the URL to visit other's profile pages, because we do not have a list of search result to show relative users.
 You can't rate yourself.)<br />
 3.Edit your profile.(When you visit other's profile, the edit link will go away.)<br />
 4.Send message to someone from his or her profile pages, and browse the history of messages between you and him or her.
 Messages are shown in order of time.<br />